Vegan beauty 2021 - Everything you need to know

 Vegan haircare ranges

 Biotin, keratin, wax, and lanolin are just some of the animal-derived ingredients found in your hair care.
-We love Bleach London, Aesop, IGK Hair, and Noughty Haircare, a range of 97% natural products that are free from parabens, silicones, petrochemicals and sulphates, and are all vegan and cruelty-free and will leave you’re your frizzy locks smooth and silky.
+We love Bleach London, Aesop, IGK Hair, and Noughty Haircare, a range of 97% natural products that are free from parabens, silicones, petrochemicals and sulphates, and are all vegan and cruelty-free and will leave your frizzy locks smooth and silky.

 Click here